 June 24, 2020

-A vast amount of public research has been conducted to trace the family units of the enslaved men, women and children so named and listed in the 1859 Inventory of Estate of Joseph Mumford Foy, and their lives are rich with history and documentation.
+A vast amount of public research has been conducted to trace the family units of the enslaved men, women and children so named and listed in the 1859 Inventory of Estate of Joseph Mumford Foy, and not surprisingly, these lives are rich with history and documentation.

-You can listen to the interview below.
-The full interview, which has a run time of 58 minutes, will play first.
-For smaller clips from the interview, which average 4 minutes or less, skip to the end of the track and the next one will begin.
+To listen to Nora Foy Brown’s interview, click the link below.
+The full interview has a run time of 58 minutes, and will play first.
+Smaller clips from the interview, averaging 4 minutes or less, are at the end of the track.

-We do not forget that there are other vibrant cultures that have had just as a significant and contributing impact upon this area, especially as it relates to the history of Southern culture, who are all an integral part of our our community and its history – the Waccamaws, the Cape Fear, Lumbee and Tuscaroras tribes as well as the Cherokees and other Native tribes.
-Latin Americans have lived and worked here for generations, descended from South America, Mexico, Central America, and the islands of the Caribbean.
+We do not forget that there are other vibrant cultures that have had just as a significant and contributing impact upon this area, especially as it relates to the history of Southern culture, who are all an integral part of our our community and its history, including the Waccamaw, Cape Fear, Lumbee and Tuscarora tribes as well as the Cherokees and other indigenous populations, descended from the islands of the Caribbean, South America and Central America, and Mexico.

 And thus the collective voices of our community must rise to become Indivisible rather than Invisible.